globus/globus-automate-client/docs/source/migration.rst

 pyyaml
 ~~~~~~

-Unlike the previous two tools, ``pyyaml`` is a python library, not a CLI.
+Unlike the previous two tools, ``pyyaml`` is a Python library, not a CLI.

 If you have a YAML flow definition and want to use it with the ``globus-sdk``,
-you must parse it from YAML yourself and proivde it as a dictionary.
+you must parse it from YAML yourself and provide it as a dictionary.

 Installation
 ++++++++++++